 Mondays 7:00pm – 8:45pm in the DUUC Learning Center and on Zoom.

 This mindfulness meditation group is open to anyone who has interest in meditation from beginners to more advanced.
-Our time together consists of sitting meditation, walking meditation (when we meet in person), a short teaching and responsive group sharing.
+Our time together consists of sitting meditation, walking meditation, a short teaching and responsive group sharing.

 For more information, go to our website: www.presentmomentsangha.org,